-- Bring your own - if you’re bargain hunting with flights, you may find yourself on a flight lacking in complimentary refreshments and entertainment.
+- Bring your own - if you’re bargain hunting with flights, you may find yourself on a flight lacking in complementary refreshments and entertainment.
 To dodge pricey snacks and entertainment devices on board, come prepared with some sustenance to survive the trip and your fav Netflix shows downloaded and ready to go!
 Light meals (sandwiches, sushi or salads), a mobile/tablet (don’t forget headphones) or a good book are trusty go-tos for no-frills flights.

-Step Six: Spending Money
+Step Five: Spending Money

 To make sure you don’t blow the budget when you touch down and start exploring, consider these tips:

 - Do your research on must-see tourist sights.
 Sometimes you’ll need to book in advance, due to popularity or entry restrictions.

 - If you can, see if there is a way to do it independently.
 If you can, 99 times out of a hundred, this will be the cheapest way to do it.